 BPA causes reproductive problems in mice.

-Earlier this year, researchers at the University of Cincinnati
+In 2008, researchers at the University of Cincinnati

 announced in the journal Toxicology Letters that when polycarbonate

 bottles were exposed to boiling water, BPA was released 55 times

 more rapidly than when exposed to cold water.
 That finding had huge

 implications, given the widespread use of this plastic for baby